 Kirkland Teen Center

-Laura Lee Pritt called the meeting to order and provided agendas and information sheets.
+Laura Lee Pritt called the meeting to order.

-The meeting was adjourned.
-Our next meeting will be Dec.
-5, 7PM at the Kirkland Library Meeting Room.
+The meeting was adjourned and our next meeting will be Monday, March 17, 7PM, at the Kirkland Library.